locka99/cpp-to-rust-book/09_features_compared/structs.md

 }
 ```

-The `new()` function here is a convenience method that returns a struct preinitialised with the arguments supplied.
-The `area()` function specifies a `&self` argument and returns an area calculation.
-Any function that supplies a `&self`, or `&mut self` can be called from the variable bound to the struct.
+The `new()` function here is an associated function that returns a struct preinitialised with the arguments supplied.
+The `area()` method specifies a `&self` argument and returns an area calculation.
+Any method (with `&self`, or `&mut self` as the first argument)  can be called from the variable bound to the struct.

 ```rust
 let size = Size::new(10, 20);